Measles, Mumps, Rubella Vaccine

 The majority of people who get the vaccine do not have any side effects.
 The most common side effects are a fever and a rash 1-2 weeks after vaccination.
 Redness and swelling at the injection site may occur.
 Rare complications include:

 In some cases, the vaccine should be delayed, such as:

 Most children and teens should receive their vaccinations on schedule.
 However, certain groups should not be vaccinated:

-What Other Ways Can Measles Be Prevented Besides Vaccination?
+What Other Ways Can Measles, Mumps, and Rubella Be Prevented?
 TOP

-If you have the measles, you should be isolated to stop the virus from spreading.
-For example, children with the measles should stay home until the virus is over.
+If you have the measles, mumps, or rubella, you should be isolated to stop the virus from spreading.
+For example, children with the should stay home until the virus is over.

 What Happens in the Event of an Outbreak?
 TOP

-A case of the measles needs to be reported to public health authorities.
-If you think you or your child has the measles, call the doctor right away.
+A case of the measles, mumps, or rubella needs to be reported to public health authorities.
+If you think you or your child has the measles, mumps, or rubella, call the doctor right away.